meanie/angular-seed/README.md

 This repository contains a seed project for Angular 1 client applications written in ES5/ES6.
 It is part of the [Meanie](https://github.com/meanie/meanie) eco system, which is a collection of boilerplate code and libraries for developing, testing and building javascript applications using the MEAN stack (MongoDB, Express, Angular and Node).

 This seed project is built to work together side by side with the [Express seed](https://github.com/meanie/express-seed) project for server side applications.
-There is also an [Angular 2 seed](https://github.com/meanie/angular2-seed) project using TypeScript.

 The build process for this seed project is powered by the Gulp 4 task runner and contains a script for running a light dev web server using BrowserSync.